Skinz3/Nova.Compiler/Readme.md

 # What is Nova

 > Nova is a programming language with a high level of abstraction.
-This repository contains a compiler in C# (.NET) and a virtual machine in C++ (iso 17)
+This repository contains a bytecode compiler in C#

   ###### Paradigms: